sciknoworg/ALD-E-ImageMiner/README.md

 ## Question–Answer Categories for Materials Science Figures

 [Q&A examples](QA_Examples.md) for **10 categories**, each containing **at least 5 Q\&A examples**, suitable for figures in **materials science literature**.

-## Prompts for Information Extraction

-The [Prompts.md](Prompts.md) contains prompts for information extraction (figure type, data, summary, figure labels) which were used via [Qwen 2.5 VL](https://github.com/QwenLM/Qwen2.5-VL)

-## 🛠️ Automated PDF Mining and Annotation Tools Used

-### 1. GROBID
-[GROBID (GeneRation Of BIbliographic Data)](https://github.com/kermitt2/grobid) is an open-source, machine-learning-based tool designed to parse and extract structured information from scholarly documents, primarily in PDF format.
-It takes raw, unstructured documents—such as research papers and identifies, tags, and extracts their constituent parts into a standardized TEI XML format.
-This includes precisely parsing the document's header (title, authors, affiliations, abstract), body text (sections, paragraphs), and, most notably, its citations and bibliography.

-### 2. GROBID Python Client
-The [GROBID Python Client](https://github.com/kermitt2/grobid_client_python) is a software library that provides a convenient Pythonic interface to interact with a GROBID service from within a Python application.

-### 3. MinerU
-[MinerU](https://github.com/opendatalab/MinerU), created by OpenDataLab, is an open-source tool designed for data extraction from PDF documents, converting them into structured machine-readable formats like Markdown and JSON.
-MinerU can interpret the complex layout structure of research papers, including figures, tables, formulas, and text.

-### 4. Qwen 2.5 VL
-[Qwen2.5-VL](https://github.com/QwenLM/Qwen2.5-VL) is the open=source multimodal (Vision-Language) version of the Qwen 2.5 series of large language models, also developed by Alibaba.
-This state-of-the-art model is designed to understand and converse about both text and images simultaneously.
-It can accept image inputs alongside text prompts and perform a wide range of tasks, including generating detailed descriptions of images, answering questions about visual content (Visual Question Answering), interpreting complex charts and graphs, and engaging in open-ended dialogue about a picture.
-Specifically, for the classification, data extraction and summarization we've used [Qwen2.5-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct).

 ## 📖 Citation